natashamjaques/neural_chat/HierarchicalRL/README.md

 Exactly one of these training modes need to be specified for training.
 The behavior of these configurations is further described in the paper.

+### Transformers
+To train the baseline transformer described in the paper refer to the ParlAI documentation [here](https://www.parl.ai/docs/index.html).
+We added a ```redditcasual``` tasks that can be used to train the transformer on reddit data.

 ## Interacting with RL Models